The impact of Solar magnetic field configurations on the production of gamma rays at the Solar disk: Modelling Framework

 \subsection{Hadronic Interaction}

 The gamma rays observed from the Sun are produced in hadronic interactions of GCRs in the solar atmosphere.
 The dominant interaction channel is the production of neutral pions $p+p\rightarrow \pi^0 \rightarrow \gamma\gamma$.
 We model the interactions of GCRs with the Hadronic Interaction plug-in\footnote{\url{https://gitlab.ruhr-uni-bochum.de/doernjkj/hadronic-interaction-in-crpropa}} for CRPropa presented by \cite{Doerner25}.
-One of the key ingredients to model hadronic interactions is the description of the differential cross-section.
-Here, we follow the description from \cite{ODDK22, ODDK23} as it also includes interactions at the $\sim$GeV scale.
+The module calculates the interaction probability in each propagation step, based on the inelastic cross section by \cite{Kafexhiu-etal-2014} and interactions are performed in a Monte-Carlo method.
+In the case of an interaction, the energy of all secondaries are sampled from the differential cross-section for a given species.
+In this work we apply the model from \cite{ODDK22, ODDK23} as it also includes interactions at the $\sim$GeV scale.
 All interactions are treated as catastrophic losses, and the interacting GCR is removed from the simulation after the interaction.

 In this CRPropa module, it is assumed that all secondary particles are created in the propagation direction of the primary GCR.
 This is based on the assumption of ultra-relativistic particles within CRPropa. \citet{Griffith-etal-2025} introduce the effect of the opening angle in the interaction, which can be relevant for proton energies $E_p \lesssim 10 \, \mathrm{GeV}$.
 In this work, we focus on gamma rays with $E_\gamma \gtrsim 1\, \mathrm{GeV}$, which are predominantly created by protons with $E_p \gtrsim 10 \, \mathrm{GeV}$.
 Therefore, we do not expect a strong impact of this assumption.